 Noise control is an important consideration in an animal facility and should be addressed during the planning stages of new facility design or renovation (see Chapter 3).
-Noise-producing support functions, such as cage-washing, are commonly separated from housing and experimental functions.
-Masonry walls, due to their density, generally have excellent sound attenuating properties; however, similar sound attenuation can be achieved using many different materials and partition designs.
-Generally, acoustic materials applied directly to the ceiling or as part of a suspended ceiling of an animal room present problems for sanitation and vermin control and are not recommended.
-However, sanitizable sound-attenuating materials bonded to walls or ceilings might be appropriate for noise control in some situations.
+Noise-producing support functions, such as cage washing, are commonly separated from housing and experimental functions.
+Masonry walls, due to their density, generally have excellent sound-attenuating properties, but similar sound attenuation can be achieved using many different materials and partition designs.
+For example, sanitizable sound-attenuating materials bonded to walls or ceilings may be appropriate for noise control in some situations, whereas acoustic materials applied directly to the ceiling or as part of a suspended ceiling in an animal room present problems for sanitation and vermin control and are not recommended.
 Experience has shown that well-constructed corridor doors, sound-attenuating doors, or double-door entry vestibules can help to control the transmission of sound along corridors.
-An excellent resource on partition design for sound control may be found in the publication, Noise Control in Buildings: A Practical Guide for Architects and Engineers (Warnock and Quirt 1994).
+An excellent resource on partition design for sound control is available in Noise Control in Buildings: A Practical Guide for Architects and Engineers (Warnock and Quirt 1994).

 Attention should be paid to attenuating noise generated by equipment (ASHRAE 2007b).
-Fire and environmental-monitoring alarm systems and public-address systems should be selected and positioned to minimize potential animal disturbance.
+Fire and environmental-monitoring alarm systems and public address systems should be selected and positioned to minimize potential animal disturbance.
 The location of equipment capable of generating sound at ultrasonic frequencies is important as some species can hear such high frequencies.
 Selecting equipment for rodent facilities that does not generate noise in the ultrasonic range should be considered.